Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: The Dynamics of Labor Income

-To assess the model's performance, Figure \ref{fig:goodnessfit} compares the empirical distributions of $y_{it}$ in 1981 and 1991 with the corresponding distributions predicted by the HDR model.
-We find that the model provides a remarkably close fit to the empirical distribution for all the values of $y$, including the tails.

-\subsection{Projections of Coefficients}
+\subsection{Projections of coefficients}

-We obtain projections of the estimated coefficients to explore if specific worker characteristics are associated with the heterogeneity in the level and persistence of labor income between workers.
-We apply \eqref{eq:lp} with $\vz_i$ including a constant, the initial labor income, number of years of schooling, a white indicator and year of birth, and $\vw_i=\vz_i$.
+We estimate the HDR model \eqref{eq:hdr} with $\vx_{it} = (1, y_{i,t-1},\vv_{it})'$, where $\vv_{it}$ is the age of the worker $i$ at time $t$.
+Denote the model coefficients by $\vbeta_i(y) = (\alpha_i(y), \rho_i(y), \pi_i(y))'$, where we refer to $y \mapsto \alpha_i(y)$ as the intercept or level function and $y \mapsto \rho_i(y)$ as the slope or persistence function.
+We explore if specific worker characteristics are associated with the heterogeneity in the level and persistence coefficients using projections.
+Specifically, we apply \eqref{eq:lp} with $\vz_i$ including a constant, the initial labor income, years of schooling, and a white indicator and $\vw_i=\vz_i$.

 Figure \ref{fig:lp_slopes} reports the estimates and 90\% confidence bands of the projection coefficient function $y \mapsto \vtheta(y)$ for education over a region $\mathcal{Y}$ that includes all the sample percentiles of the pooled sample of $y_{it}$ with probability levels $\{0.10, 0.11, \ldots, 0.90\}$, plotted with respect to these probability levels.
-We find education level is associated with coefficient heterogeneity at some locations of the distribution.
+We find the education level is associated with coefficient heterogeneity at some locations of the distribution.
 For example, the persistence parameter $\rho_i(y)$ is negatively associated with education at the bottom of the distribution, whereas the level parameter $\alpha_i(y)$ is positively associated with education in the middle of the distribution.
 The effect of education on $\rho_i(y)$ is increasing with $y$, although this pattern should be interpreted carefully as the function is not very precisely estimated, as reflected by the width of the confidence band.